Typography

 A plot of astronomical bodies over time, created in 950 CE.
 The image is hand drawn, and so all the strokes—both for data and text—have huge amounts of variation.

-As the production of books moved away from using scribes to using printers, inclusion of graphics was done using engravings, where the data visualization would be engraved into a metal plate or wood block and then printed into the page.
+As the production of books moved away from using scribes to using printers, the inclusion of graphics was done using engravings, where the data visualization would be engraved into a metal plate or wood block and then printed onto the page.
 The inclusion of graphics was relatively rare, and one could invest a large amount of time into making them.
 Thus, one still sees flowing scripts, in part as artistic flourish and part to mimic the form of the data visualizations that came before them.

 In the 20th century, scientific journals began to include more and more graphics, enabled by the ability to reproduce photographs in printing.
-In the age before widespread computers, one still needed to draw out the data, and then take a picture of this drawing.
-At the time, most places doing large-scale science (Universities and National laboratories) employed full-time drafts-people to produce these figures.
+In the age before widespread computers, one still needed to draw out the data and then take a picture of this drawing.
+At the time, most places doing large-scale science (universities and national laboratories) employed full-time draftspeople to produce these figures.
 To save time and increase uniform appearance, stencils were used to write out the letters.
 In order to not need to worry about different kerning between all letter pairs, these stencil sets were largely based around monospaced fonts.
 Many of them also did not have serifs.

 A scatter plot made in 1913.
 The lines are uniform, and now the writing is uniform and clearly stenciled.